datastax/pulsar-admin-console/README.md

 1. Configure the Admin Console dashboard.
 By default the settings expect a Pulsar running standalone mode reachable on localhost.
 Configuration is controlled by these files:

 * config/default.json.
 This specifies the dashboard global configuration, including the Pulsar URL, cluster name and various other settings.
+* config/local.json.
+A override file that can be used for development specific settings.

 2. Start server.